isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 easily and for free.</p>
 </blockquote>
 <p>It’s like providing you with a supporting structure and free tool, to
-turn your documents into smart electronic documents that are portable across your trading partners.
+turn your documents into smart electronic documents with enhanced security features that are portable across your trading partners.
 Intended recipients can verify documents’ proof of origin and authenticity as well as transfer of ownership independently, legally and in compliance with globally-accepted standards.
 All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access.</p>
 <p>TradeTrust as a digital utility,<strong> </strong>is available for any
 businesses, governments or organisations.
 With its open-source code available for free download, integrating TradeTrust into your existing IT system